nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.

-1. Saving window preferences

-   1. Resize the window to an optimum size.
-Move the window to a different location.
-Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
-       Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

-### Deleting a person

-1. Deleting a person while all persons are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.

-   1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
-      Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.

-1. _{ more test cases …​ }_
+   1. Download the jar file and copy into an empty folder.

+   2. Double-click the jar file. <br>
+       Expected: A help window appears for first-time users, along with the GUI displaying a set of sample contacts.
+The window size may not be optimal.

+2. Saving window preferences

+   1. Resize the window to an optimal size, move it to a different location and close it.

+   2. Relaunch the app by double-clicking the JAR file.<br>
+       Expected: No help window appears.
+The most recent window size and location are retained.

+### Adding a student

+1. Adding a student with a new NRIC
+   1. Prerequisites: Student with NRIC number T3848559A does not exist in the system.
+   2. Test case: `add n\Sam Tan i\T3848559A yg\3 p\81003999 e\samtan@gmail.com a\9 Smith Street s\Science`<br>
+       Expected: Student named Sam Tan with NRIC T3848559A is added to the list.
+2. Adding a student with an existing name but new NRIC
+   1. Prerequisites: A student named Sam Tan exists in the system.
+   2. Test case: `add n\Sam Tan i\S2684225J yg\2 p\88247432 e\sammmie@gmail.com a\16 Next Street s\Math`<br>
+       Expected: Student named Sam Tan with NRIC S2684225J is added to the list.
+3. Adding a student with an existing NRIC
+   1. Prerequisites: A student with NRIC number T3848559A exists in the system.
+   2. Test case: `add n\John Doe i\T3848559A yg\2 p\91234567 e\johndoe@yahoo.com a\10 Orchard Road s\Science s\Math`<br>
+       Expected: Error message indicating that another student with the same NRIC already exists in the system.

+### Editing a student

+1. Editing an existing student's details
+    1. Prerequisites: A student with ID S00001 exists in the system.
+    2. Test case: `edit s00001 p\91234567 a\18 Tampines Road`<br>
+        Expected: Student with ID S00001 is updated with phone number "91234567" and address "18 Tampines Road".
+        Success message is shown in the message box.
+2. Editing a non-existent student's detail
+   1. Prerequisites: Student with ID S00999 does not exist in the system.
+   2. Test case: `edit s00999 p\84754243 a\25 Orchard Road`<br>
+       Expected: Error message indicating that no student is found with the provided student ID.
+3. Editing a student's NRIC to match an existing student's NRIC.
+   1. Prerequisites:
+       * Student with ID S00001 exists in the system.
+       * Another student with NRIC S2684225J exists in the system.
+   2. Test case: `edit s00001 i\S2684225J`<br>
+       Expected: Error message indicating that another student with the same NRIC already exists in the system.

+### Adding subject(s) to a student

+1. Adding one subject to a student
+    1. Prerequisites: Student with ID S00001 exists in the system.
+    2. Test case: `addsubject S00001 s\Math`<br>
+        Expected: Student with ID S00001 is added to the subject Math.
+Existing subjects remain unchanged.
+2. Adding multiple subjects to a student
+    1. Prerequisites: Student with ID s00001 exists in the system.
+    2. Test case: `addsubject S00001 s\History s\Chinese`
+        Expected: Student with ID S00001 is added to subjects History and Chinese.
+The existing subjects remained unchanged.

+### Deleting a student

+1. Deleting an existing student
+   1. Prerequisites: Student with ID S00001 exists in the system.
+   2. Test case: `delete S00001`<br>
+       Expected: Student with ID S00001 is deleted from the list.
+Details of the deleted student are shown in the success message.
+2. Deleting a non-existent student
+   1. Prerequisites: Student with ID S00001 does not exist in the system.
+   2. Test case: `delete S00001`<br>
+       Expected: No student is deleted.
+Error message indicating that no student is found with the provided student ID.

+### Viewing student's detail

+1. Viewing details of an existing student
+   1. Prerequisites: Student with ID S00002 exists in the system.
+   2. Test case: `detail S00002`<br>
+       Expected: A pop-up window displays the details of the student with ID S00002.
+2. Closing the pop-up window
+   1. Prerequisites: A pop-up window is displayed.
+   2. Test case: Press `B` on the keyboard <br>
+       Expected: The pop-up window closes.

+### Searching for a student

+1. Searching for students by full name
+   1. Prerequisites:
+       * Multiple students exist in the system.
+       * A student named Sam Tan exists in the system.
+   2. Test case: `find sam`<br>
+       Expected: A list of students, including Sam Tan, is shown.
+2. Searching for students by partial name
+    1. Prerequisites:
+        * Multiple students exist in the system.
+        * A student named Sam Tan exists in the system.
+    2. Test case: `find sa`<br>
+       Expected: A list of students, including Sam Tan, is shown.

+### Sorting the student list

+1. Sorting the student list by specific field
+   1. Prerequisites: Multiple students exist in the system.
+   2. Test case: `sort by\name`<br>
+       Expected: Student list is sorted in ascending lexicographical order by name.
+   3. Test case: `sort by\subject`<br>
+       Expected: Student list is sorted by the lexicographically smallest subject they are taking.
+   4. Test case: `sort by\studentId`<br>
+       Expected: Student list is sorted in ascending order by student ID.
+   5. Test case: `sort by\yearGroup`<br>
+       Expected: Student list is sorted in ascending order by year group.

+### Filtering the student list

+1. Filter by year group
+   1. Prerequisites:
+       * Multiple students exist in the system.
+       * At least one student from year group 3 exists.
+   2. Test case: `filter yg\3`<br>
+       Expected: A list of students in year group 3 is shown.
+2. Filter the student list by subject
+   1. Prerequisites:
+       * Multiple students exist in the system.
+       * At least one student taking subject English exists.
+   2. Test case: `filter s\English`<br>
+       Expected: A list of students taking English is shown.

+### Tracking statistics of subjects

+1. Opening the track subject window
+    1. Prerequisites: None
+    2. Test case: `tracksubject`<br>
+       Expected: A window displays subject statistics.
+2. Closing the track subject window
+    1. Prerequisites: The track subject window is displayed.
+    2. Test case: Press `B` on the keyboard <br>
+       Expected: The track subject window closes.

 ### Saving data

-1. Dealing with missing/corrupted data files
+1. Dealing with missing data file

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+   1. Prerequisites: Storage file exits (default location: ./data/academyassist.json)
+   2. Test case: Delete `academyassist.json`<br>
+       Expected: AcademyAssist erases all existing data and start with a blank data file.

+2. Dealing with corrupted data file
+   1. Prerequisites: Storage file exits (default location: ./data/academyassist.json)
+   2. Test case: Edit the file into an invalid JSON format (e.g., deleting a `:`)
+       Expected: AcademyAssist erases all existing data and start with a blank data file.
+   3. Test case: Duplicate a student's entries
+      Expected: AcademyAssist erases all existing data and start with a blank data file.
+   4. Test case: Set `idGeneratedCount` to a value greater than 99999
+      Expected: AcademyAssist erases all existing data and start with a blank data file.

 --------------------------------------------------------------------------------------------------------------------